clouddrove/toc/README.md

 11. **[ansible-role-docker-mysql](https://github.com/clouddrove/ansible-role-docker-mysql):** This ansible role is used for formation of MySQL server with docker on Debian.
 12. **[ansible-role-mongo-cluster](https://github.com/clouddrove/ansible-role-mongo-cluster):** This ansible role is used to setup Mongo cluster on Debian.
 13. **[ansible-role-docker-mongo-cluster](https://github.com/clouddrove/ansible-role-docker-mongo-cluster):** This ansible role is used to setup Mongo cluster with docker on Debian.
-14. **[ansible-role-solr](https://github.com/clouddrove/ansible-role-solr):** Ansible role to run setup solr  using docker
+14. **[ansible-role-solr](https://github.com/clouddrove/ansible-role-solr):** Ansible role to run setup solr  using docker.
 15. **[ansible-role-logz-io](https://github.com/clouddrove/ansible-role-logz-io):** This ansible role is used to install logz.io tool dependency on Debian.
 16. **[ansible-role-nginx](https://github.com/clouddrove/ansible-role-nginx):** This ansible role is used to setup Redis server with docker on Debian.
 17. **[ansible-role-mount-efs](https://github.com/clouddrove/ansible-role-mount-efs):** This ansible role is used for installing & Mounting AWS EFS on Debian.
 18. **[ansible-role-user](https://github.com/clouddrove/ansible-role-user):** This ansible role is used to create users on server.
 19. **[ansible-role-redash](https://github.com/clouddrove/ansible-role-redash):** This ansible role is used for the installation of Redash tool on Debian.
 20. **[ansible-modules](https://github.com/clouddrove/ansible-modules):** This repo contains all ansible modules.
-21. **[ansible-role-gitlab-runner](https://github.com/clouddrove/ansible-role-gitlab-runner):** ansible role is used for installing gitlab runner
+21. **[ansible-role-gitlab-runner](https://github.com/clouddrove/ansible-role-gitlab-runner):** ansible role is used for installing gitlab runner.
 22. **[ansible-role-docker-superset](https://github.com/clouddrove/ansible-role-docker-superset):** This ansible role is used for installing Superset tool with docker on Debian.
 23. **[ansible-role-docker-metabase](https://github.com/clouddrove/ansible-role-docker-metabase):** This ansible role is used for installing Metabase tool with docker on Debian.